AntonioDiSipio/StackGIS/04-Installazione e configurazione di Apache.md

 questo indica che sta funzionanndo:
 ```
 <ServerException>Project file error.
-For OWS services: please provide a SERVICE and a MAP parameter pointing to a valid QGIS project file</Se          rverException>
+For OWS services: please provide a SERVICE and a MAP parameter pointing to a valid QGIS project file</ServerException>
 ```

 ---